 In January 2018, it was pulled from the schedule and In March 2018, it was announced The Weinstein Company would no longer distribute the film, and the producers were attempting to find another distributor to release the film.

 The film had its world premiere at the National Gallery on February 26, 2018, and was released in the United Kingdom on March 16, 2018, and in Australia on March 22, 2018.

 What became of Mary?

-For the last thirty years of her life Mary it is believed that she lived in a cave in the Sainte-Baume mountains and was buried in the town of Saint-Maximin.
-The skull of Saint Mary Magdalene at the Basilica of Saint Mary Magdalene in St. Maximin-la-Sainte-Baume
+For the last thirty years of her life it is believed that Mary lived in a cave in the Sainte-Baume mountains and was buried in the town of Saint-Maximin.
+The skull of Saint Mary Magdalene is at the Basilica of Saint Mary Magdalene in St. Maximin-la-Sainte-Baume

 I wonder what really become of Mary in those years after Jesus’s death and her leaving the disciples, the film will lead to more people looking for clues about the woman who remains just as mysterious today as she been for the last few centuries.